 In this panel from the Ipswich Riverwalk mural by artist and writer Alan Pearsall, Elizabeth Howe is being arrested on charges of witchcraft

 Elizabeth Howe was arrested on May 28, 1692 and was hung in Salem on July 19, 1692.
-In this narrative I tell her story and the story of two families that accused her.
-It’s about superstition, religion, greed, loss, revenge and a strong woman.
-It’s all true.
+This narrative is the story of two families that accused her, superstition, religion, greed, loss, revenge and a strong woman.

 Elizabeth Jackson Howe was born circa 1635 near Rowley, Yorkshire, England.
 When she was 3 years old, the Jackson family and other residents of that town immigrated to the Massachusetts Bay Colony and were among the earliest settlers of Rowley MA.